John Juzek Carved Double Bass

 Juzek is a well-known name in the bass world.

 John Juzek's original shop was located in Prague but there were also luthiers located in Schönbach, Czechoslovakia where countless stringed instruments were produced, all carrying the John Juzek label - these were imported in large numbers into America starting in the 1920s.
 The company's basses from the 20th century have continued to enjoy particular acclaim and respect for their tone and quality.
 In the 21st century, the company continues - led by members of the Juzek family - to create instruments in facilities in Asia, with strict quality control.
 The instruments are set up for optimal play here in the USA.
 A John Juzek bass will be a valued instrument for years to come.

 This is a very nice bass.

-It also includes a padded gig bag and a Brazilwood Bass Bow (it's not our regular bow, but a quality, basic bow with real horsehair that is pretty similar to ours).
+The pricing also includes a padded gig bag and a Brazilwood Bass Bow (it's not our own Brazilwood bow, but is a quality, basic bow with real horsehair that is pretty similar to ours).
 It's a complete package, ready to go!

 The Set up is done.

 Our luthier partners carefully examine each instrument, and do all the setup work, so we can be certain that everyone gets the high-quality bass they expect and deserve.
 This setup service includes:

 - Planing the fingerboard (carving the appropriate "relief" into the board) for low action

 - Shaping the nut for left-hand ease of play

 - Ensuring optimum soundpost placement